RazElbaz/RazElbaz/README.md

 You can click the Preview link to take a look at your changes.
 --->

-## 💻 Programming Languages & Tools 🧰
+## 💻 Programming Languages and Tools

 ![Raz's GitHub stats](https://github-readme-stats.vercel.app/api?username=RazElbaz&show_icons=true&theme=radical)